yhzhang0128/egos-2000/references/USAGES.md

 2. Click "Open target" and "Auto Connect"; the Arty board should appear in the "Hardware" window
 3. In the "Hardware" window, right click `xc7a35t` and click "Add Configuration Memory Device"
 4. Choose memory device "mt25ql128-spi-x1_x2_x4" and click "Program Configuration Memory Device"
-5. In the "Configuration file" field, choose the `bootROM.bin` file compiled in step 2
+5. In the "Configuration file" field, choose the `bootROM.bin` file created in step 2; Note that the [tutorial video](https://youtu.be/hCDMnGGyGqM) shows how to generate this `bootROM.bin` using Docker in Windows
 6. Click "OK" and wait for the program to finish

+In **2**, if the Arty board doesn't appear, try to install [Digilent Adept](https://digilent.com/reference/software/adept/start) or reinstall the USB cable drivers following [these instructions](https://support.xilinx.com/s/article/59128?language=en_US).

-In **4**, new versions of Arty may use "s25fl128sxxxxxx0" as memory device.
+In **4**, some Arty boards may use "s25fl128sxxxxxx0" or other memory device.
 If you choose the wrong one, **6** will tell you.

-In **2**, if the Arty board doesn't appear, try to install [Digilent Adept](https://digilent.com/reference/software/adept/start) or reinstall the USB cable drivers following [these instructions](https://support.xilinx.com/s/article/59128?language=en_US).
-If it still doesn't work, it may be an issue with Vivado and please [contact Xilinx](https://support.xilinx.com/s/topic/0TO2E000000YKXgWAO/programmable-logic-io-bootconfiguration?language=en_US).

 ![This is an image](screenshots/vivado.png)

-Lastly, to connect with the Arty board, find the board in your "Device Manager" (e.g., COM4) and use `PuTTY` to connect with the board with the following configuration:
+Lastly, to connect with the Arty board, find the board in your "Device Manager" (e.g., COM6) and use `PuTTY` to connect with the board with the following configuration:

 ![This is an image](screenshots/putty.png)